Magisk-Modules-Alt-Repo/COPG/README.md

 2. **Steps**:
    - Clone this repo: `git clone https://github.com/yourusername/COPG.git`
    - Push changes to trigger the GitHub Actions workflow (`.github/workflows/build.yml`).
-   - Download `spoof_module.zip` from the workflow artifacts.
+   - Download `COPG.zip` from the workflow artifacts unzip(Because artifact output is zip inside zip) and install`COPG.zip` with Magisk/KSU.

 ## Troubleshooting
 - **Not Detected**: Ensure Zygisk Next is installed and active (Magisk Settings > Zygisk > On).